aresssera/timeSeriesFeatures/README.md

 ### Output

-The output plot are not stored in a directory.
+The output plots are not stored in a directory.

+'''sdofhkdfh'''